 The Process of Selection shall include:

-- review of the current Selection of Board Members Policy by August 7 of each year with the following activities to occur on a schedule consistent with past board selection practices;
+- review of the current Selection of Board Members Policy in August of each year with the following activities to occur on a schedule consistent with past board selection practices;

 - distribution of "Questionnaire for Prospective Members of the Worthington Public Library Board of Trustees" and "Responsibilities of Trustees";